marcmav/ground-zero/README.md

 ---

 ## How it works?
-When you run a pacman command to install or update a package, through the hooks system metadata will be attached to each and every file that comes from that same package...
+Whenever you run a pacman command to install or update a package, the hooks system attaches metadata to every file, making them traceable even if the main package is later removed...

 ---